Motazosamaa/WordCraft/README.md

 ## Contributing
 Contributions are welcome!
 If you have any ideas for improvements or new features, feel free to open an issue or submit a pull request.

-## Acknowledgments
-A huge thank you to **Eng.
-Shery Ashraf** for the invaluable guidance and support throughout this project.
-Your expertise and encouragement have been instrumental in bringing WordCraft to life.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---

-Feel free to customize the description further to fit your project's specifics and preferences.